mandranela/dronekit_control/README.md

 # dronekit_control

-didn't tested this one with sitl. might be a lot of bugs, but i'm tired.
+didn't test this one with sitl. might be a lot of bugs, but i'm tired.

 ### DroneSide - RPi3